theo-armour/ucsf2/succeed-study-supplement/README.md

 	* Microwaves, electric kettles and toasters are your friends
 	* Ovens, baking dishes, sauce pans not so much
 * Cleanup must be minimal
-	* Come with cooking methods so that dishes that may prepared in the dishes they will be eaten in.
+	* Come up with cooking methods so that dishes that may prepared in the dishes they will be eaten in.
 	* After you clean the grease off a pan a few times, you may begin not to cook things that create that sort of grease
 * Getting the data is an ongoing process
 	* Identify safe eating limits - both minimums and maximums